 London’s reputation as one of the world’s most expensive cities precedes it.
 Fortunately, if you’re not interested in spending $180 per day for a middle-of-the-road London experience, you can head north to Edinburgh, Scotland, where mid-range travel costs are closer to $100 per day.

 Edinburgh offers a more intimate experience for travelers, with a well-preserved medieval Old Town and an attractive eighteenth-century New Town.
 Edinburgh also is home to several castles and palaces, more than thirty museums and a great assortment of Scottish and ethnic restaurants (many of which permit you to bring your own beer or wine!).
-Once you’ve hit up the main tourist attractions, check out some of the alternative things to do in Edinburgh, curated by Lucy at On the Luce.
+Once you’ve hit up the main tourist attractions, check out some of the alternative things to do in Edinburgh or go the more traditional route with an afternoon tea.

 - The Best Hotel for Cheap City Breaks in Edinburgh – Did you ever have one of those “ooops, I bought too much contemporary art” moments?
 Me neither.
 But Alan Campbell did, and he decided to solve his problem by buying a hotel and using it to house his art collection.
 24 Royal Terrace is a stylish boutique hotel where technology has been seamlessly incorporated into each room while still preserving the original features of the nineteenth-century rowhouse building.
 It all sounds so fancy, but prices are amazingly affordable (starting at $65!).

 - The Best Restaurant for Cheap City Breaks in Edinburgh – The slogan at Roots Edinburgh is “where food doesn’t cost the earth” (although most of the ingredients come from it!).
 They have a rotating menu featuring at least three soups, one stew, one pasta dish and seven different salads every day.
 Keep an eye on their Instagram feed, where they share their most recent concoctions that are priced as low as £4.